MetaFam/TheGame/guides/CUSTOM_BLOCK.md

 ### Step 7: Add specific config/helpers for this boxType

 - Add a default box height in `utils/layoutHelpers.ts` under `DEFAULT_BOX_HEIGHTS`.
-- In this case, the custom text box can be added multiple times with different metadata, therefore we shall add it the list of `MULTIPLE_ALLOWED_BOXES` as well.
+- In this case, the custom text box can be added multiple times with different metadata, therefore we shall add it to the list of `MULTIPLE_ALLOWED_BOXES` as well.
 - If needed we may need to edit `isResizableBox` if this block is resizable, although we leave it untouched for our usecase.
 See `components/Dashboard/Calendar.tsx` for an example of a resizable block.
 - Refer to the commit [594d22b](https://github.com/MetaFam/TheGame/commit/594d22baf7a9fc3a6d2415e5d74040db7bc5b89e) for the code changes